yas19sin/ShopIT/README.md

 0.1.3
 Added Dashboard for when user logged in
 0.1.4
-added the googlemaps api to get nearby places such as stores/shops fixed some bugs/errors in html code and python
+added an api to get nearby places such as stores/shops fixed some bugs/errors in html code and python
+0.1.5
+fixed bugs with code that were causing it to return nothing added a way to display results in html
 ```

 ### Todo: